santazaaa/rust-todos-api/README.md

 Some boilerplace code is taken from [Todos API example by axum](https://github.com/tokio-rs/axum/tree/main/examples/todos) then integrate with `diesel` to perform actual database queries, which is Postgres in this example.

-Disclaimer: I am very new to rust so there might be some beginner mistakes here :) but I hope this is beneficial for Rust beginners like me.
+*Disclaimer: The main purpose of this project is for my own rust learning, but I hope it might be beneficial for other beginners also.*

 ## Quick Start
 ```sh